satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

-Our vision of the future of scientific review aims to raise the integrity of science by reducing bias, improving the quality and completeness of scientific communications, and robustness of results.
+We are gravely concerned with the current review process, and believe that it has compromised the integrity of science.
+It promotes bias, elitism, prolific but substandard contributions, as well as misleading metrics that emphasize the number of contributions in given journals rather than their quality.
+Our vision of the future of scientific review aims to raise the integrity of science by reducing bias, improving the quality and completeness of scientific communications, as well as increasing the reproducibility and robustness of results.
 We see hope in the model of review and communication used by open source software developers, which is open, collaborative, and interactive, engaging many participants with varying levels of expertise.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing